 As a consequence, massive corals tend to dominate coral communities in areas regularly exposed to oceanic swells, while delicate species thrive in low energy areas such as lagoons and back-reef areas.
 In addition, waves and tidal water movements scour some areas exposing the solid limestone structure of the reef, which provides a firm foundation on which corals can settle and grow.
 In other areas, water movement results in the accumulation of sediment and rubble, which is unstable and, therefore, less suitable for coral settlement.

 The waves generated by hurricanes are larger and more powerful than those experienced under normal conditions and can affect all parts of a reef.
 As a consequence, they are the primary cause of hurricane-related damage to corals and coral reefs, often breaking coral branches and overturning colonies.
 Dislodged coral pieces can cause further damage as they are propelled onto other parts of the reef.
 In 2005, Hurricane Rita damaged the deep reefs of the Flower Garden Banks, while Wilma scoured the reefs of the Florida Keys.

-The influence of hurricanes on coral reefs can be beneficial and detrimental.
-Small hurricanes can provide fast relief during periods of thermal stress, whereas waves from large hurricanes can reduce a reef to rubble.
-Coral reefs have experienced these effects of hurricanes and survived for millions of years; however, in light of the rapidly changing climate, the ability of corals to recover from severe storms, while facing the combined effects of increasing thermal stress and ocean acidification, could be extinguished.
+The influence of hurricanes and tropical storms on coral reefs can be beneficial and detrimental.
+Small storms can provide fast relief during periods of thermal stress, whereas waves from large hurricanes can reduce a reef to rubble.
+Coral reefs have experienced these effects of storms and survived for millions of years; however, in light of the rapidly changing climate, the ability of corals to recover from severe storms, while facing the combined effects of increasing thermal stress and ocean acidification, could be extinguished.